GEDNAP – Stain Commission

 There are 2 GEDNAP proficiency tests per year.
 It is optional to choose one, but it is recommended to participate in both tests.

-3. Registration for the 2018 proficiency test
+3. Registration for the 2024 proficiency tests

 Anonymity